rsanchezgarc/CoPriNet/README.md

 can be used as a proxy score for compound availability.

 ## Installation

+In order to install requirements, use conda to create an environment form the CoPriNet_env.yml file
 ```
 conda env create -f CoPriNet_env.yml
 conda activate CoPriNet